lightbasenl/platforms/packages/pull-through-cache/README.md

 - You want to reduce async tasks like database queries or external API calls.
 - You don't need an external cache, like Redis, yet.
 - You still have the memory budget to store things (permanently).
+- The cache usage is clearly linked to a specific entity. i.e the provided fetcher can be simply implemented based on the used cache key.

 ## Install